soloflare1/soloflare1/README.md

   border-radius: 12px;
   user-select: none;
 ">
-  "Strive for excellence in all you do, for it is a form of worship.
-Allah loves ihsan."
+  "Strive for excellence in all you do."
 </blockquote>

 <!-- 🌸 Visitor Counter -->